covid19cz/erouska-ios/README.md

 ### Project generation

-`xcodgen` is used to generate its project files and etitlements.
+`xcodgen` is used to generate project files and etitlements.
 To generate a project workspace, run `./setup.sh` in the project root directory.
 It will generate project files and install all needed dependencies.
 Do not run `pod install` manually anymore.
 Use the `setup.sh` script or run `bundle pod install` instead.

 ### Code signing